marikgoran/WeblogChallenge/README.md

 		cd WeblogChallenge
 		gunzip -c data/2015_07_22_mktplace_shop_web_log_sample.log.gz > full.log

 - The pyspark code is in python3, so it needs to be have `PYSPARK_PYTHON=python3` in the environment: `PYSPARK_PYTHON=python3 spark-submit sessionize.spark.py`.
-The latest python3.5.2 from homebrew was used in the development, but 3.2+ should work as well.
+The latest python3.5.2 from homebrew was used in the development, but 3.3+ should work as well.
 - The Pig code needs to source the datafu.jar and piggybank.jar, which are included in the repo.
 These libraries allow cleaner import and sessionizing of the dataset.
-Using established libraries is usually always better then rolling your own.
+Using established libraries is usually better then rolling your own, unless there is a good reason for the exception.
 - The Pig script can be run with `pig -x local sessionize.pig`
 - Both scripts will by default output the answer of the question 4 from the [Processing & Analytical goals] section above.
-- Unfortunately the scripts are not fully automated at the moment, so some commenting and un-commenting in the code are needed in order to get the output for the other questions.
+- Unfortunately the scripts are not fully automated at the moment, so some commenting and un-commenting in the code is needed in order to get the output for the other questions.
 - The Pig script **does not** give a correct answer on question 3 at the moment - that code is in development and should be ready soon.

 --
 ###Additional notes and comments:
 - IP addresses do not guarantee distinct users, but this is the limitation of the data.
 As a bonus, consider what additional data would help make better analytical conclusions

+	- Adding a session id/cookie on the web server could be an option.
+Some load balancers can set the session id as well, when the SSL connection is terminated by them.
+	- Using the client socket (IP address plus port) can provide better identification, but this is not fully reliable in case when users are behind a NAT on their end.
+In general, using more fields in the HTTP header would provide better id, like a client socket + user agent + geolocation data if available